Third Thomas Shoal

-Third Thomas Shoal, known as Banko Thomas in the Philippines, Bãi Đồng Cam in Vietnam, and 和平暗沙 in China, is a reef in the north-west of the Spratly Islands in the South China Sea.
+Third Thomas Shoal, known as Payao Shoal in the Philippines, Bãi Đồng Cam in Vietnam, and 和平暗沙 in China, is a reef in the north-west of the Spratly Islands in the South China Sea.
 It is located 7.5 nmi north of Flat island, and 73 nmi north of Mischief Reef.

 The reef is one of three martnamed after Thomas Gilbert, the captain of the Charlotte: